Basic Concepts

 Limitations

-Computationally expensive for large datasets
+Calculations can be expensive for large datasets

-Parameter sensitive - requires tuning
+Parameter selection is important - requires tuning

 Interpretation challenges for very high dimensions